 Have you ever known that there was a word for something, but not remembered what the word was?
 As I have gotten older, I have forgotten many of the simple words that I no longer use in everyday conversation.
 While I still know what the words mean, I can never find them when I am looking for them to write with.
 You can always find definitions in dictionaries, but sometimes looking up a word from its definition just doesn’t work as well.
 On freerice.com, you can play grammar and vocabulary quizzes that help you learn and remember different ways of saying simple words.
 While thesauruses are great, these tools allow you to keep your mind sharp and have the word or phrase you need at the top of your mind when you need it.

 A Study Resources for Students

-This is also a great resource for high schoolers.
-While the site has a 13+ age limit, it is a good way for high schoolers to quiz themselves and test knowledge of class subjects.
+This is also an excellent resource for high schoolers.
+While the site has a 13+ age limit, it is a good way for high schoolers to quiz themselves and test their knowledge of class subjects.
 It is also fun, and donating “rice” gives them a feeling of accomplishment and of giving to others.

 It Goes to a Good Cause

 Each time you answer a question right, the World Food Programme (WFP) gets paid.
 They use this money to help tens of millions of people yearly, providing emergency aid and food in over 80 countries.